 As of January 1, 2010, our total indebtedness was \$428.0 million, which included \$140.0 million in principal amount of outstanding borrowings under our Credit Facility, \$13.0 million outstanding under standby letters of credit (of which \$12.2 million were issued under our Credit Facility) and \$275.0 million in principal amount outstanding of the Notes.
-On March 23, 2010, we increased the amount of our revolving line of credit under the Credit Facility from \$210.0 million to \$275.0 million.
-In connection with such increase, Credit Suisse AG, Cayman Islands Branch (an affiliate of Credit Suisse Securities (USA) LLC), and Compass Bank were added as new lenders under the Credit Facility.
+We are in discussions with the lenders under our Credit Facility and other parties, including an affiliate of Credit Suisse Securities (USA) LLC, to increase the size of the Credit Facility from \$210.0 million to \$275.0 million.